ilGhera/wc-importer-for-danea/readme.txt

 **NEW ON THIS VERSION**

+* Impost customers
+* Customers and suppliers import now supports the fiscal fields coming from the Exporter plugin.
 * (Premium) Avoid product name update with a dedicated option
 * (Premium) Import Producer from Danea and add it to the product as attribute
 * (Premium) Option for showing the Producer in front-end or not